sonofthort/metajson/README.md

 ]
 ~~~

 metajson.eval can also receive a dictionary, allowing a metajson object to refer to some predefined values.
-A dictionary can also contain actual functions, which can be invoked the same way as templates.
+A dictionary can also contain actual functions, and invoke using the template invoke syntax.
 Dictionaries offer a simple way to "extend" metajson.

 ~~~
 metajson.eval({